LizzieLee911/Bayesian-Framework-Based-Feedback-Scorer-and-Prioritizer/README.md

 - LLMs are aware of the relationship between main categories C and subcategories S (e.g., if a piece of feedback is strongly related to C1, the LLM may respond by assigning a higher probability to S1).
 However, this is just an assumption :) Thus, a hierarchical model is still needed to quantify and evaluate the LLM’s competence. which may need to be confirmed via more rigorous approaches (But for small companies, who cares:) not my job)

+In addition:
+- We may still need to test optimized structures of the final model via the criterion of DIC.
+For example, the amount of information could be combined and multiplied into score 2.

 (which may need to be confirmed via more rigorous approaches.
 But for small companies, it's enough for a quick estimate.)

 **I actually considered removing the prior for C1 if the hypothesis of “As LLMs are machines mimicking human beings, it should have preferences on UI/UX/Others” is true.
 Say, if we’re inclined to raise UX-related feedback, LLMs should incline to categorize feedback into UX :) However, who knows.
 Thus, the estimation process is still divided into stages.**